 - Pregnancy – Wait 6 weeks after delivery or interrupted pregnancy.

-- Travel – Some regions are at risk for malaria.
+- Travel – Some areas are at risk for malaria or Zika.

-- Medications – Many are acceptable but you must know the exact name.
+- Medications – Most are acceptable but you must know the name of the medication and the reason you are taking it.

-- Vaccinations – Flu / can donate; Other vaccinations / check with Donor Services staff.
+- Vaccinations – If it is a flu vaccination, you can donate.
+For other vaccinations, please check with Donor Services staff.

-- Past Deferrals – Please try again because changes in donor criteria may make you eligible now.
+- Past Deferrals – Please try again unless you were told that you should never donate again, as changes in donor criteria may make you eligible now.

 You may not donate blood if: